adamk72/adk_docusaurus/docs/js/vue-lessons/data-binding.md

 For more information checkout: [Vue's Class and Style Guide](https://vuejs.org/v2/guide/class-and-style.html).
 ## More Examples
+This type of binding is how `props` are passed.
 ```javascript
 // adds or removes the disabled element base on truthiness
 <button :disabled="isButtonDisabled”>